canonical/ubuntu-pro-for-wsl/docs/dev/reference/09-qa-process-reference.md

 ## Code coverage

 There is no Codecov report due to the limitations of private projects.
-However code coverage is calculated and displayed at testing time.
+However, code coverage is calculated and displayed at testing time.
 Coverage is manually reviewed by the engineers.

 ## Bug reporting

-The main bug tracker remains GitHub. [[GitHub Templates](https://github.com/canonical/ubuntu-pro-for-windows/issues/new/choose) are available to help the user with the bug reporting process and provide the right information.
+The main bug tracker remains on GitHub.
+[GitHub Templates](https://github.com/canonical/ubuntu-pro-for-windows/issues/new/choose) are available to help the user with the bug-reporting process and provide the right information.

 Wsl-pro supports ubuntu-bug reporting to Launchpad with an apport hook but we are not collecting any data at the moment.